Think Parallax: Solving Multi-Hop Problems via Multi-View Knowledge-Graph-Based Retrieval-Augmented Generation: Additional Experiment Setting

 \subsection{Implementation Details for ParallaxRAG}

 Our model is implemented in PyTorch and PyTorch Geometric.
-The ParallaxRAG retriever, which consists of a \texttt{BGE-M3} text encoder, a Directional Distance Encoding (DDE) module, and a scoring MLP, is trained end-to-end for up to 100 epochs with an early stopping patience of 20.
-The forward and reverse PSR-enhanced DDE is set to 2 rounds, with PSR strength of $0.5$.
+The ParallaxRAG retriever, which consists of a \texttt{BGE-M3} text encoder, a PSR-enhanced DE module, and a scoring MLP, is trained end-to-end for up to 100 epochs with an early stopping patience of 20.
+The forward and reverse propagation round is set to 2 rounds, with PSR strength of $0.5$.
 We use the AdamW optimizer with a half-cycle cosine annealing with warmup learning rate, during a warmup phase for the first few epochs, the learning rate linearly increases from 0 to a peak value of $1\times10^{-3}$.
 Following the warmup, the learning rate is smoothly decayed along a cosine curve to a minimum value of $1\times10^{-5}$. to enable finer parameter adjustments in the later stages of training. an effective batch size of 2 (via gradient accumulation), and employ a weighted listwise ranking loss.

 For the end-to-end KGQA task, the top-100 triples retrieved are linearized into a natural text format and prepended to the question as context for a LLM generator.
 We generate final answers using nucleus sampling with $p=0.95$ and a temperature of $0.7$.